Veridis-fr/homelab-notes/README.md

 # Homelab Notes

-This repository documents my personal homelab used for learning.
+This repository contains documentation and notes from my personal homelab, used to learn Linux, networking, and troubleshooting in a controlled environment.

-## Environment
-- Host OS:
-- Virtualization:
-- Network setup:

-## Topics
-- Linux system basics
-- Networking fundamentals
-- Troubleshooting practice

-## Notes
-This lab is used for educational purposes only.